Zack Moss: Buffalo Bills

+2020

-The Buffalo Bills selected Moss in the third round with the 86th overall pick in the 2020 NFL Draft.
+The Buffalo Bills selected Moss in the third round with the 86th overall pick in the 2020 NFL draft.

-2020 season

 Moss signed a four-year, $4.522 million contract with the Bills on June 15, 2020.
 In his NFL debut in Week 1 of the 2020 season against the New York Jets, Moss scored a four-yard receiving touchdown from quarterback Josh Allen.
 In Week 8 against the New England Patriots, he had 14 carries for 81 rushing yards and two rushing touchdowns in the 24–21 victory.
 Splitting carries with Devin Singletary throughout the season, Moss finished with the second most rushing yards on the team, with 481 yards and four touchdowns on 112 carries.
 In addition, he caught 14 passes for 95 yards and a touchdown.

 Moss made his NFL playoff debut in the wild card round against the Indianapolis Colts.
 He rushed for 21 yards and caught four passes for 26 yards before suffering an ankle injury and being carted off.
 On January 12, 2021, Moss was placed on injured reserve due to the injury.

-2021 season
+2021

-Moss was a healthy scratch for the Bills in week 1 against the Pittsburgh Steelers, as the team opted to play Matt Breida in his stead.
+Moss was a healthy scratch for the Bills in Week 1 against the Pittsburgh Steelers, as the team opted to play Matt Breida in his stead.
 The following week against the Miami Dolphins, Moss made his season debut one day after attending his aunt's funeral.
-Despite fumbling early in the game, Moss finished the game with two touchdowns scored along with 26 rush yards on eight carries, in addition to 2 passes caught for 8 yards, as the Bills won 35–0.
+Despite fumbling early in the game, Moss finished the game with two touchdowns scored along with 26 rush yards on eight carries, in addition to two passes caught for eight yards, as the Bills won 35–0.
 On his second touchdown, he collided with Miami linebacker Elandon Roberts before regaining his composure and powering into the endzone.

-In week 3 against the Washington Football Team, Moss finished as Buffalo's leading rusher, finishing with 60 yards on 13 carries in a 43–21 win.
-He also caught 3 passes for 31 yards and a touchdown.
+In Week 3 against the Washington Football Team, Moss finished as Buffalo's leading rusher, finishing with 60 yards on 13 carries in a 43–21 win.
+He also caught three passes for 31 yards and a touchdown.

+2022

+Moss played in five games for the Bills in 2022 season, rushing for 91 yards and catching seven passes for 27 yards.

 Indianapolis Colts

+2022

-On November 1, 2022, the Bills traded Moss along with a conditional sixth round pick in the 2023 NFL Draft to the Indianapolis Colts for running back Nyheim Hines.
+On November 1, 2022, the Buffalo Bills traded Moss along with a conditional sixth-round pick in the 2023 NFL draft to the Colts for running back Nyheim Hines.
 Due to an injury to starter Jonathan Taylor, Moss became the Colts' primary running back starting with the team's game against the Los Angeles Chargers.